Article

 Submit the visa application

-You’re free to apply for the visa once you’ve prepared all the supporting documents.
+You can apply for the visa once you’ve prepared all the supporting documents.
 The O-1 doesn’t have fixed dates like many other non-immigration categories, so you can choose a time that suits you.

 Bear in mind that visa processing takes anywhere between two and six months.
-It may be longer if USCIS feels your application is incomplete and makes a request for further evidence.
-If you’re applying from outside of the country, apply as far in advance as possible to create a buffer.
+It may be longer if USCIS finds your application incomplete and requests further evidence.

 If you do face issues, ask the program operators for support.
-While they can’t adjust the start date, they may be able to provide assistance.
+While they can’t adjust the start date, they may be able to assist.
 For example, Techstars has partnered with Deel Immigration to offer foreign entrepreneurs guidance and help with unforeseen issues.

 Deel Immigration lets you monitor your progress every step of the way.
-Simply log into the dashboard to view your current status and any outstanding tasks.
+Simply log in to the dashboard to view your current status and any outstanding tasks.
 Got a question?
 Contact your case manager directly via the platform to get answers and reassurance.

 I’ve never come across a team that moves so quickly, responds to questions in almost real-time and yet is so detail-oriented.
 After working with them, I wouldn’t consider working with anyone else for my immigration needs.
 They’re simply spectacular.